 Money & Life

 Money is the topic people are most secretive about and most insecure about, in roughly that order.
 Salary surveys consistently find that workers misjudge their own income percentile by 10 to 30 points in either direction, and almost everyone underestimates how much wealth is concentrated at the top of the distribution.
 The numbers that actually matter, your salary percentile by age, your net worth versus your cohort, your savings rate compared to people in your bracket, are not the numbers people compare against.
 These calculators do the comparison for you, drawing from Federal Reserve, BLS, ONS, and Pew Research data, so you can see where you actually sit instead of where you assume you do.
+Find The Norm provides these tools free, with every data source named on-page.

 45 financial calculatorsThe median American retires with less than $87,000 saved.
 Most believe they need over $1 million.
 Both figures are probably correct.